glossd/yetis/README.md

 ```shell
 yetis start
 ```
 Yetis will start in the background.
 The logs are available at `/tmp/yetis.log`.
 You can specify your own log directory with `-d` flag.
-WIP systemctl
 ### Available commands
 #### Deploy your process:
 ```shell